SeldonIO/tempo/docs/workflow/workflow.md

 ### Deploy to Docker

-The [SeldonDockerRuntime](../api/tempo.seldon.docker.html) can be used to deploy your pipeline to Docker as for example below taken from the [intro example](../examples/intro/README.html).
+The [SeldonDockerRuntime](../api/tempo.seldon.docker.html) can be used to deploy your pipeline to Docker as for example below taken from the [multi-model example](../examples/multi-model/README.html).

 ```
 from tempo.seldon.docker import SeldonDockerRuntime